cghuisunshine/cghuisunshine.github.io/README.md

    Step 1: Share your secret link

-        Open the link [ECDH-AES Crypto](https://cghuisunshine.github.io/ecdh.html), click importMyKey if you already save it before, otherwise click exportMyKey to save it.
+        Open the link https://cghuisunshine.github.io/ecdh.html, click importMyKey if you already save it before, otherwise click exportMyKey to save it.

       Then click shareSecretChannel and paste it in WeChat, SMS or Email to someone.